 If you’re having surgery, you most likely will have some type of anesthesia to keep you from feeling pain during the procedure.
 While anesthesia is very safe, it can cause side effects both during and after the procedure.
 Most side effects of anesthesia are minor and temporary, though there are some more serious effects to be aware of and prepare for in advance.

-The most important thing you can do to prevent anesthesia side effects is make sure a physician anesthesiologist is involved in your care.
-A physician anesthesiologist is a medical doctor who specializes in anesthesia, pain management, and critical care medicine.
+The most important thing you can do to prevent anesthesia side effects is make sure an anesthesiologist is involved in your care.
+An anesthesiologist is a medical doctor who specializes in anesthesia, pain management, and critical care medicine.

-The most important thing you can do to prevent anesthesia side effects is make sure a physician anesthesiologist is involved in your care.
+The most important thing you can do to prevent anesthesia side effects is make sure an anesthesiologist is involved in your care.

 There are four main types of anesthesia used during medical procedures and surgery, and the potential risks vary with each.
 The types of anesthesia include the following: